pdzaffina/blog/_posts/2026-01-22-West-Point-Leadership-Principles-6.md

   - Leadership
   - West Point Leadership Principles
 ---
 At West Point, we were taught that you cannot lead a team you do not understand.
 This principle is the bedrock of servant leadership.
 It requires moving beyond a "units of production" mindset and seeing your team as human beings.
-While the mission always comes first, the people always come second—because without the people, the mission is impossible.
+While the mission always comes first, the people always come next, because without the people, the mission is impossible.

 ### The Foundation: Connection and Visibility